Daddy Appleseed Fund Has already begun planning for the 2nd annual Daddying Film Fest & Forum (D3F) for 2023!

-DADvocacy Consulting Group's Daddy Appleseed Fund and KIDS FIRST! have conceived and launched a Call for Entries to the inaugural KIDS FIRST!
-Daddying Film Festival (KFDFF), which will run June 13-20, 2022.
-The KFDFF will provide a stage for students to use film as a vehicle to communicate the importance of fathers or father figures in their lives.
+DADvocacy Consulting Group's Daddy Appleseed Fund created the inaugural Daddying Film Festival (DFF), which ran June 13-20, 2022.
+The second annual DFF will take place the week before Father's Day in June 2023.
+The DFF provides a stage for students to use film as a vehicle to communicate the importance of fathers or father figures in their lives.

 The word “daddying” is what happens when fatherhood and nurturing converge in service to a father’s child.
 A daddying role can be played by just about anyone else in a young person’s life, including a granddad, uncle, older sibling, coach, or teacher.